Databases

 If you don’t use mounted volumes to persist your data, your data will be lost when the migration container exits, having no effect on your Flipt instance!

-The following backend types are designed to support declarative management of feature flag state.
+The following backend types are designed to support declarative management of feature flag state via a well-known file format.
 In particular, they’re designed to support GitOps practices with minimal external dependencies.

-Currently, we classify local, git, and object as the three filesystem backends.
-The local backend has been primarily developed to support a local development experience, whereas, the git and object backends are intended for production and serve flag state directly from a configurable repository and Git reference (e.g. branch) or object storage bucket.
+The local backend has been primarily developed to support a local development experience, whereas, the git, object and oci backends are intended for production use.

 Read Only Mode

-Once enabled, all filesystem backends put the Flipt API and UI into a read only mode that prevents Flipt from writing to the backend.
+Once enabled, all declarative backends put the Flipt API and UI into a read-only mode that prevents Flipt from writing to the backend.
 This is useful for production environments where you want to ensure that flag state is only managed via the configured backend.

 Local